KeepDrive/nvim-tts/README.md

 - `TTSExec <guid> <lua code>` executes Lua code inside TTS using the given object.

 ## To-do
-I should probably consider rewriting the plugin system using LSP instead of what I ended up with.
+I should probably consider rewriting the project system using LSP instead of what I ended up with.

 ## License
 This project is licensed under the MIT license, see LICENSE